DerekPascarella/Dreamcast-FMV-Auto-Subber/README.md

 Dreamcast FMV Auto-Subber intelligently detects source input video dimensions in order to properly scale subtitle text for the Dreamcast's 4:3 aspect ratio.
 This is necessary due to many SFDs being encoded in a variety of dimensions and then scaled to a 4:3 dimension when played back during the game.
 This process also ensures that the dimensions of the newly encoded SFD with subtitles matches those of the original source video.

-Note that Dreamcast FMV Auto-Subber presently only supports SFDs that contain both an audio and video stream.
+Note that there is presently only supports for SFDs that contain both an audio and video stream.
 However, there are plans to handle the less common video-only SFDs in a future release.

 ## Current Version
 Dreamcast FMV Auto-Subber is currently at version [1.2](https://github.com/DerekPascarella/Dreamcast-FMV-Auto-Subber/releases/download/1.2/Dreamcast.FMV.Auto-Subber.v1.2.zip).